-- Individuals and families with privately-owned vehicles should park them in the parking lot behind St. Thomas building. - O not reverse-park with the rear end of vehicles towards campus housing, as per Austrian law. - o At night, please avoid shutting vehicle doors loudly or speaking in loud voices. - Walking paths or building entryways are not vehicle parking areas. - The entryway behind the family building, John Paul II, may be used as a loading / unloading zone for a maximum of 30 minutes.
+- Individuals and families with privately-owned vehicles should park them in the parking lot behind St. Thomas building. - O not reverse-park with the rear end of vehicles towards campus housing, as per Austrian law. - O At night, please avoid shutting vehicle doors loudly or speaking in loud voices. - Walking paths or building entryways are not vehicle parking areas. - The entryway behind the family building, John Paul II, may be used as a loading / unloading zone for a maximum of 30 minutes. - Under no circumstance, without express permission from the Campus Facility Manager, may a person drive a vehicle into the Campus courtyard. - Cars are not to be parked in front of the two pavilions across the road from the campus as you enter the path to the Schloss. - Cars or other vehicles that do not have a license plate (that are not registered) may not be parked in the parking area.

-- Under no circumstance, without express permission from the Prefect of Students, may a person drive a vehicle into the Campus courtyard. - Cars are not to be parked in front of the two pavilions across the road from campus as you enter the path to the Schloss. - Cars or other vehicles that do not have a license plate (are not registered) may not be parked in the common parking area. - Washing a car with soap in the parking area is not allowed, as per Austrian law. - It is forbidden to keep the motor running while a car is parked. - The default speed limits in Austria are 130km/hour on the autobahn; 100km/hour outside of cities and towns; 50km/hour inside of towns. - Talking on a cell phone while driving is forbidden without a hands-free device.
+- Washing a car with soap in the parking area is not allowed, per Austrian law. - It is forbidden to keep the motor running while a car is parked. - The default speed limits in Austria are 130km/hour on the autobahn; 100km/hour outside of cities and towns; 50km/hour inside of towns. - Talking on a cell phone while driving is forbidden without a hands-free device.

-10.9.4 ITI Vehicles
+10.9.4 ITI Vehicle

 - (1) Purpose of ITI vehicles.
-The ITI owns vehicles for official purposes as determined by the administration.
-These vehicles are very expensive to maintain.
-Use of the vehicles for private purposes is therefore strictly controlled, and students are expected to make some contribution to vehicle maintenance, as specified below.
-Any time a student wishes to make use of an ITI vehicle, permission must be sought from and granted by the Car Coordinator, and in some cases the Prefect of Students, regardless of the length and purpose of the trip. - (2) Who may drive the ITI vehicles?
-ITI vehicles may be driven only by those individuals who are approved OFFICIAL DRIVERS and who, for any given trip, have obtained due permission.
-The driver is responsible for verifying the exact kilometer reading at the time of departure and is to record the kilometer reading at the time of return. - (3) Official trips.
-Any transportation initiated by the administration for official business or student life purposes are considered official trips.
-All other trips of any kind whatsoever are considered private, and the expenses must be paid as described below.
+The ITI owns a VW Van for official purposes as determined by the administration mainly to act as a shuttle service between the stations and airport, for community life events, common shopping trips and for ITI academic and administrative needs.
+The VW van is not available for private rental. - (2) Who may drive the ITI vehicles?
+ITI vehicles may be driven only by those individuals who are approved OFFICIAL DRIVERS.
+The driver is responsible for verifying the exact kilometer reading at the time of departure and is to record the kilometer reading at the time of return. - (3) Official trips: Any trips initiated by the ITI administration are official business trips and have priority over the other trips.
+Student life trips are considered official, if approved by the Chaplain and the administration.
+All other trips must be reimbursed as described below. - (4) Student Life Trips: Student Life trips approved by the administration can fall in the following categories: - Fully Subsidized Student Life Trips: these trips will not incur a mileage fee and are free of charge. - Partially Subsidized Student Life Trips: Participants of trips or excursions initiated by someone else, but with the approval of the Chaplain, must cover the cost of fuel. - Overnight trips (partially subsidized): these are subject to a rental fee of €50,00/day and can only be approved by the Director of Finance and Administration.

-Nota Bene: The shuttling of professors and students to and from train stations and airports is normally private.
-Not only does this mean that a kilometer rate will be charged, but more importantly, since the driver's hours are not compensated by the ITI, it is expected to offer gratuity to the driver for his service at the rate of approximately ξ 8,00/hour.

-- (4) Student Life Trips: Trips initiated or approved as student life trips by the Student Life Director: - Fully Subsidized Student Life Trips: Trips initiated by the Student Life Director will not have a mileage fee and are free for students to participate. - Partially Subsidized Student Life Trips: Participants of trips or excursions initiated by someone else, but with the approval of the Student Life Director, cover the cost of fuel. - Trips which extend overnight are subject to a rental fee of €50,00/day at the discretion of Juraj Mistina.

-(5) ITI Partially Subsidized Trips:
+(5) Partially Subsidized Trips: